-A more unusual entry into my recollections of 80’s TV shows considering I was roughly the ages of 5-9 years old when it was on.
+A more unusual entry into my recollections of 80’s TV shows considering I was roughly the ages of five to nine years old when it was on.

 Starring British actor Edward Woodard in the title role, The Equalizer was the show that kids were shooed off to bed for so that the adults could watch it in peace.